soheil-kafi/sample-project/README.md

 # Installation

-first make sure you have download the node and :
+first make sure you have download the node then :

 ```bash
 npm i
 npm run dev
 ```

-and you will se something like this
+this will download dependencies and you will se something like this

 ```bash